42Zavattas/Fugitive/README.md

 <br>
 All the links redirect bots (Google, Facebook...) to a RickRoll and will not disclose the content of the link you share to a real person.

 There is some more advanced features like time based expiration, specific number of hits to expire, a custom redirect upon expiration, and even country redirect overrides!
-An expired link will always be **TRULLY** deleted, no track.
+An expired link will always be **TRULLY** deleted, no tracking.

 <br>
 We also have implemented the God Login, aka *Lognup*, a new system where you only have to set your mail to get ready to use the site with more features availables.
 This sent you a link that will be available only one time.
 No more *forgot password headache*.